Vision-based Multi-future Trajectory Prediction: A Survey: Evaluation Metrics

+A metric similar to \textit{precision} is named \textit{Pecentage of Trajectory Usage} (PTU) \cite{stmr}, which measures the ratio of annotated future trajectories that have been assigned to the best prediction during the minADE$_k$ and minFDE$_k$ calculations.

-Apparently, distribution-aware metrics require extra annotations and corrections by human experts on real-world datasets which is labour intensive.
-In addition, even human annotation cannot guarantee the coverage of all modalities.
+\textbf{Challenge: Heavy Annotation Effort.} Distribution-aware metrics require extra annotations and corrections by human experts on real-world datasets which is labour-intensive.
+Also, even human annotation cannot guarantee the coverage of all modalities.
 Although synthetic datasets can alleviate this problem, they can only evaluate simple and unrealistic interactions.
 Therefore, these metrics are not used in most benchmarks.